eugeniopolito/go-be-template/README.md

     make server
     ```

-- Or run it as Dockerized app:
+- Or run it as Dockerized app with Docker Compose:

     ```bash
     make docker-up